WarBuggy/in254/design.md

 # Planet Overview

-**Type:** Barren, uninhabitable, mineral-rich
+**Type:** Barren, uninhabitable, mineral-rich.

-**Orbit:** Too close to its sun → extremely hot surface
+**Orbit:** Too close to its sun → extremely hot surface.

 ## Surface Conditions

-* Lethal temperatures
+* Lethal temperatures.
-* Toxic or nonexistent atmosphere
+* Toxic or nonexistent atmosphere.
-* No water, flora, or fauna
+* No water, flora, or fauna.
-* Occasional solar storms
+* Possible dust storms, solar storms or other environmental hazards.
-* Solar energy abundant from surface panels
+* Solar energy abundant from surface panels.
 * Gravity is similar to that of Earth's.

 ## Underground Conditions

-* Subterranean areas are cooler and can be habitable if shielded
+* Subterranean areas are cooler and can be habitable if shielded.
-* Life support required
+* Life support required.

 ## Resources